sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 ## 400 BC

 Issue with this date is I would like to see more "civilizational collapse" to be sure.
 Or, perhaps people at this time were centered in safe locations in the near aftermath of the 2000 BC event?
 But, we see considerable societal disruption in the 2000 BC event which isn't long after the 3000 BC event.
-Wikipedia has a nice "world map" on this century which you should put in here.
+Wikipedia has a nice "world map" on this century [1]:

 ![](img/World_in_400_BCE.png)